ARMmbed/mbed-os-example-client/README.md

 	* For the **6LoWPAN ND** bootstrap, use `gateway6LoWPANDynamic.bin`.
 	* For the **Thread** bootstrap, use `gatewayThreadDynamic.bin`.

-	The dynamic binaries use IPv6 autoconfiguration and enable the client to connect to the Connector service.
+	The dynamic binaries use IPv6 autoconfiguration and enable the client to connect to the mbed Device Connector service.
 The static binaries create a site-local IPv6 network and packets cannot be routed outside.

 4. Copy the gateway binary file to the mbed 6LoWPAN gateway router to flash the device.
 The device reboots automatically after flashing.
 If that does not happen, press the **Reset** button on the board.